HL7NZ/nzf/input/pagecontent/howtouse.md

 ### Accreditation

-Before going into production there is an accreditation process...
-[TODO]
+Before going into production there is an accreditation process.
+Please contact fhir 'at' nzformulary.org for more details.